-So in the past few years, Time Warner Cable, and other distributors, have taken a stand against unreasonable fee increases by both cable networks and local broadcast TV stations.
-We are pushing back against TV networks that demand more money without delivering more value.
+So in the past few years, Time Warner Cable and other distributors have taken a stand against huge fee increases by both cable networks and local broadcast TV stations.

-Sometimes that results in a public dispute, with both sides using TV, and e-mail, and other communications vehicles to tell their side of the story.
+Sometimes that results in a public dispute, with blacked-out channels and both sides using TV, e-mail, corporate blogs and advertising to tell their side of the story.
 And customers are caught in the middle.
 Time Warner Cable customers need to know that we don’t like public disputes either.
-But we have a responsibility to make sure that our packages are delivering the best value, so sometimes we end up in a public dispute.
+But we also can’t continue to let your bills go up unchecked due to out-of-control programming costs.
+We have a responsibility to make sure our packages are delivering the best value, so sometimes we end up in a public dispute.

-TV networks will often say something like, “But we’re only asking for pennies a day.”
-We know—and you know—that pennies can add up to paper fast.
+When this happens, TV networks will often say something like, “But we’re only asking for pennies a day.”
+But we know—and you know—that pennies add up fast.

 What about buying channels individually, or a la carte?
 Learn more here.